-We’ll start with the healthiest vegetable oil substitutes in olive oil.
+We’ll start with the healthiest vegetable oil substitutes in olive oil (also check out: oil dispensing bottles if you like to keep some on your table or counter).
 As the name suggests, this oil is made from the fruit of the olive tree.
 This oil contains mostly healthy monounsaturated fats, which could help lower your chances of heart disease.
 It could also help regulate blood sugar.

 However, not all olive oil is made equal.
 A 2016 CBS NEWs report states that most of the Italian olive oil found in supermarkets is fake.
 This report suggested consumers buy olive oil directly from Italian producers.
 They should also read the labels carefully to ensure the product comes from olive oil-producing Italian towns such as Puglia and Sicily.

 Olive oil can be used in place of vegetable oils for marinades or dressings, and sauteed over low to medium heat.
 Though it’s not recommended for baking due to its strong flavor